gocd/docs.go.cd/content/advanced_usage/compare_pipelines.md

 Steps to select a particular instance from the history:

-1. Click on the search box
+1. Click on the "Browse the timeline" link below either of the search box
-2. Click on "Browse the timeline"
-3. Browse the history and select a pipeline
+2. Browse the history and select a pipeline

 ## Understanding Non-sequential Material Revision